 - The trouble with retirement is you never get a day off.

 - Let’s put a limit to the scramble for money….
 Having got what you wanted, you ought to begin to bring that struggle to an end.

 - Avoid retirement playgrounds like poison, because that’s exactly what they are.

 If you’re retiring, here are a few words of advice on how to give a short speech to your colleagues at work.

 Tip 2: For format, consider this:

-B.) Briefly touch on a couple company, group or individual highlights.
+B.) Briefly touch on a couple of company, group or individual highlights.

 C.) Indicate how you plan to spend your retirement, e.g. reading more, travel and enjoying grandchildren.

-D.) Wish all good luck and continued success.
+D.) I wish you all good luck and continued success.

 Tip 3: Prior or after to speech, meet individually with the folks at your company who meant the most to you, your boss (whether this was the case or not), and your successor.